 Your hairdresser has finished your cut/colour and… YOU HATE IT!
 What do you do?
-Layered Online editor Amanda Nottage asks Jonathan Long and Paul Bingham at London’s Lockonego to get their advice on how to handle it right there and then in the salon
+Layered Online’s Amanda asks Jonathan Long at London’s Lockonego to get his advice on how to handle it right there and then in the salon

 This is a very personal story.
 When I was 22, I skipped along to my local hairdresser, clutching a picture of pixie-haired Natalie Imbruglia, and asked for The Chop.
 An hour later, handing over my money with a quivering lip, I emerged with very short hair and dented self-esteem.
 I made it to the corner of the road before hot tears starting streaming down my cheeks.
 That hairdresser had made me look like Hitler.
 I HATED my new hair do.